helgejo/practicum/P07/README.md

     * Use TF-IDF term weighting and cosine similarity
   - Display a ranked list of the top 10 matching documents, along with the corresponding relevance scores
   - Extend `indexer.py` with the necessary methods
-    * Hint: you will need a method that returns the set of documents that contain a given term
+    * Hint: you will need a method that returns the posting list for a given term
   - Homework: try some of the [different variants for TF and IDF weights](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)